ada-url/ada/README.md

 ### License

 This code is made available under the Apache License 2.0 as well as the MIT license.
-For unicode processing, we rely on a few functions from UniLib which are licensed under the Mozilla Public License v.2.0.

 Our tests include third-party code and data.
 The benchmarking code includes third-party code: it is provided for research purposes only and not part of the library.